In addition to Lap-Band, Dr. Hansen performs a wide variety of general surgery procedures and has a high level of experience with the following:

 Laparoscopic gallbladder removal surgery (cholecystectomy) removes the gallbladder and gallstones through several small incisions in the abdomen.
 This is the best method of treating gallstones that cause symptoms.

 Hernias occur when the thin inside lining under the muscle wall that is closest to the internal organs pushes through the muscle.
 A bulge is a common sign of a hernia.
-When this occurs, intestines or other tissue may push out with the muscle wall lining.
+When this occurs, intestines or other tissue may push out through the muscle wall lining.

 Acid reflux can cause severe inflammation of the esophagus, called esophagitis.
-The esophagus can also become strictured, or have other physical changes, such as with a disease called Barrett’s esophagus.
+The esophagus can also become strictured or have other physical changes, such as with a disease called Barrett’s esophagus.
 These are other factors that might make heartburn surgery the right option.

 Appendicitis is one of the most common causes of emergency abdominal surgery in the United States.
-It usually occurs when the appendix becomes blocked by feces, a foreign object, or rarely, a tumor.
+It usually occurs when the appendix becomes blocked by feces, a foreign object, or, rarely, a tumor.